zeel01/MonsterBlocks/readme.md

 An NPC sheet for FoundryVTT designed to faithfully reproduce the apperance of D&D 5e monster statblocks.

-Currently does not support rolls or editing, ideal for users who need a creature reference during a game, but don't intend to use Foundry for rolls.
-Rolls and editability are planned for the future.
+Currently does not support editing, this is a planned feature.
 See: [To Do List](todo.md)

 ![Ancient Red Dragon](examples/ancientRedDragon.png)